ddsuc3m/uponor-floorheating/README.md

 **Inspect mode**

 Test the application by running `bash /opt/modbusparser/run.sh inspect` so you can see the traffic.
+Find out the identity of every thermostat and update fiendlynames accordingly.

+**Status mode**

+Test the application by running `bash /opt/modbusparser/run.sh status` so you can see the thermostats anf their data as they are disconvered.
+Find out the identity of every thermostat and update fiendlynames accordingly.

+**Service**
-And if everything goes fine, find out the identity of every thermostat and update fiendlynames accordingly.
-Then kill the application and create a service.
+And if everything goes fine, Then kill the application and create a service.

 The service script provided is `modbusparser.service`.
 You may need to change it if installed the application to other place.
 Otherwise (for `/opt/modbusparser`) it looks like the following: